DCMaxxx/SimpleContact/README.md

 To do
 -------
-+ Check for iOS 6 compatibility
++ Update readme with up-to-date pictures